braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/templates/email_capture.md

 Before you start customizing your template, you can set message-level styles for the entire message using the side menu.
 For example, you may want to customize the font of all the text or the color of all the links included in your message.
 You can also make the message a modal or fullscreen display type.

-### Step 2: Customize your phone number capture component
+### Step 2: Customize your email capture component

 To get started building your email capture form, select the email capture element in the editor.
 By default, collected email addresses will have the global subscription group **Subscribed**.
 To opt in users to specific subscription groups, refer to [Updating email subscription states]({{site.baseurl}}/user_guide/message_building_by_channel/email/managing_user_subscriptions#updating-email-subscription-states).